 It’s not every day you’ll find yourself eating breakfast next to a river in a medieval tower house…and definitely not one that feels so homely either!
 You should make time to stop by here – even if it’s just to have a nose around and grab a takeaway coffee.

 Address: North Street Postern Tower, York YO1 7DJ

 I really liked this place as it seemed to have a real local feel about it.
 The staff and owners had a good rapport with lots of the locals who came in for takeaway coffees and pastries and there was a welcoming, happy, laid back atmosphere.

 Italian inspired (some of the staff are Italian and it almost seemed to be a meeting point for York’s Italian community!) this little gem of a place is open from breakfast until evening and serves simple, tasty, food.
 The pastries and coffee are dreamy and the service is so friendly you can’t help but want to come back for more!
-There didn’t seem to be a queue for tables either, which is a bonus when you’re hungry and/or in a bit of a rush as we were (we had the free walking tour to get to!).
+There didn’t seem to be a queue for tables either, which is a bonus when you’re hungry and/or in a bit of a rush as we were (we had a walking tour to get to!).

 Website: La Bottega Facebook Page